-Join Curt Frye for an in-depth discussion in this video Calculating interest and principal components of a loan payment, part of Excel 2007: Creating Business Budgets.
+Join Curt Frye for an in-depth discussion in this video Calculating interest and principal components of a loan payment, part of Creating Business Budgets in Excel 2007.

 In the previous movie I showed you how to calculate the amount of a monthly payment on a fully amortized loan.
 In this movie I'll show you how to calculate the amount of principal and the amount of interest in each loan payment.
 Calculating the amount of principal you've paid on the loan enables you to determine the amount of equity you have in a purchase, which is your down payment plus any loan principal paid, plus appreciation of the property if any.
 Also what your new monthly payment would be if you refinance the loan at a specific interest rate for a given length of time.
 Calculating the interest paid on a loan enables you to find the amount of Interest you paid in a fiscal year, which you can often write off on your taxes.

 To calculate the interest component of a payment you use the IPMT function.
 The IPMT function enables you to determine the amount of interest paid with a specific loan payment.
 In other words, for the loan payment number 1, on this loan, I can calculate the interest component by typing =IPMT and left parenthesis.
 The IPMT function has four required arguments and two optional arguments.
 The first argument is rate and that is the percentage rate on the loan.

 In this case it's 4.50% and it is expressed as an annual percentage rate.
 I'll type that rates' cell reference, cell B5, in this cell and then I will press F4.
 Pressing F4 turns the cell reference from a relative reference, which can change, to an absolute reference, which cannot change.
 That is what the dollar sign in front of the column and in front of the row mean.
 Now because I'm doing monthly payments, I want to turn this into a monthly interest rate.